-Millions of songs are being made every week and now you’re starting to wonder if it’s worth pursuing.
+Starting and maintaining a career in music is tough especially since tens of thousands of songs are being made every week that now you’re starting to wonder if it’s worth pursuing.
 Yes, you have the talent and you’re earning from your music but it’s not enough and you’re slowly getting tired of the hustle.
 If you think it’s worth it in the long run, then you gotta apply these tips to ensure you’re still doing what you love ten years down the road:

 #1.
 Think of your audience